pete312/trydocs/readme.md

 # Try out Mkdocs

 * clone this repo
-* run installenv.sh to setup the app.
+* run installenv.bash to setup the app.
 ```
 ./installenv.bash
 ```

-And follow the instructions to start the mkdocs demp.
-The installer can be reran at any time.
+And follow the instructions to start the mkdocs demo.
+The installer can be re-ran at any time.